paladin-t/b8/pages/why.md

 Most of the other fantasy computers manage memory in static layouts, at which you can access its content by "PEEK" and "POKE"; or even directly map from resource to runtime space.
 That makes it simple for managing and loading, but that's an extra abstraction layer of particular (virtual) hardware.
 I prefer to be able to do everything in a generic way, not go so far as to program with esoteric code.

-### 160x128 canvas
+### 160x128 display

 It's a reasonable resolution because:

 * Not too small to represent sufficient visuals
 * Nor too big, or requires more contents to fill it
-* Can make exact divisions by 8, 16, 32 at both dimensions
+* Can make exact divisions by 8, 16, 32 at both dimensions, which is good for arranging graphics
 * Is approximate to 4:3
 * Is a common to see resolution of electronic display components